lordzurp/TeenAstro_Redux/README.md

 * up to 3A stepper motor
 * 2.12" OLED screen, in a modified SNES gamepad (china clone of course !)

-Neitherless, there are a few variations and limitations against the mini and main versions :
+However, there are a few variations and limitations against the mini and main versions :

 * no ST4 port
 * no focuser option